Adroiti/docs-for-code-review-tools/RuboCop/Style-UnneededPercentQ.md

-Pattern: Unneeded use of `%q` or `%Q`
+Pattern: Unnecessary `%q` or `%Q`

 Issue: -

 ## Description

-This cop checks for usage of the `%q`/`%Q` syntax when `''` or `""` would do.
+This rule checks for usage of the `%q`/`%Q` syntax when `''` or `""` would do.
 Regular string literals are more readable and should be preferred unless a lot of characters would have to be escaped in them.

-### Example
+## Examples

 ```ruby
 # bad